flamerohr/product-ready/README.md

 ```
 This will fill up the database properly with data from the provided csv

+## Practices

+I was following the rules [outlined in this document](https://github.com/alexeymezenin/laravel-best-practices) loosely.

 ## Instructions overview

 Your mission, should you choose to accept it, is to write a Laravel application that helps a user understand how much quantity of a product is available for use.